bloominstituteoftechnology/React-Todo/README.md

   - Your input field should take in user input, and allow a user to press `Enter` or click on the `Submit Button` to add a todo to your list.
   - Once a todo is submitted, the Todo List should re-render and show the added todo.

+  1. input field will push a new item to the array with contents from event.target.value as the div contents on click on Todo button map with create new div with it for the list

+2. on click of the div with to do info, it will trigger method to strikethrough test and toggle "false" to "true"

+3. on click of the clear completed button, use filter to clear divs with "true" toggled on using function Clear Completed

 #### Day 2 Challenges

 - Add the functionality to toggle your todo's completed flag from `false` to `true`.